 Erik Hollnagel Scientific Director at the Institute of Resilient Systems + (Seoul, South Korea), Visiting Professorial Fellow, Faculty of Medicine and Health Sciences at Macquarie University (Sydney, Australia), Visiting Fellow of the Institute for Advanced Study of the Technische Universitat München (Germany), and Professor Emeritus at the Department of Computer and Information Science (IDA) at Linköping University (LIU), Sweden.

 Erik Hollnagel has done foundational work related to system management & performance, system safety, resilient health care, resilience engineering, human reliability analysis, cognitive systems engineering, and intelligent man-machine systems.
-He is the author of more than 500 publications including twenty-eight books, articles from recognised journals, conference papers, and reports.
+He is the author of more than 500 publications including 32 books (working on number 33), articles from recognised journals, conference papers, and reports.
+A recent issue in Safety Science was dedicated to Erik's work.

 Erik Hollnagel